 As outlined in the timeline below, there will be several opportunities for you to provide your input throughout the process.
-Your first opportunity to participate will be in late-June.
-The Department has asked for your help identifying the major issues that are important to you for the next three-year hunting season cycle.
+Your first opportunity to participate will be in late-July.
+The department has asked for your help identifying the major issues that are important to you for the next three-year hunting season cycle.

-Watch this website for regular updates on the season-setting process!
-We will also be communicating via email throughout this process to hunters that have purchased a license within the last couple of years.
-If you have not recently purchased a hunting license, but would like to receive email notifications of news and upcoming events we encourage you to subscribe to our e-mail distribution lists.
+Watch this website for regular updates on the season-setting process.
+We will also be communicating directly via email to hunters who have purchased a license within the last couple of years.
+If you have not recently purchased a hunting license but would like to receive email notifications of news and upcoming events, we encourage you to subscribe to our e-mail distribution lists.

 WDFW Regions submit 2018-2020 three-year Hunting Season Setting ideas.
 Regional ideas will be incorporated with ideas received from the public since the last 3-year hunting season setting process.
-The public will have an opportunity to submit new ideas through the public survey in mid-July through August.
+The public has an opportunity to submit new ideas through a survey conducted mid-July through August.

-Members of the public will have an opportunity to give comment that would help shape the 2018-2020 hunting seasons at a series of public "open house" meetings planned by the WDFW in July and August.
-Public can also provide comment online from July 14 2017 through August 31,2017.
-Public comments received at the meetings and through the survey will help the Department understand the level of support for the proposed hunting regulations for 2018-20.
-The Department wants to hear people's concerns, especially those that address a significant conservation or management issue.
+Members of the public will have an opportunity to give comment that would help shape the 2018-2020 hunting seasons at a series of public "open house" meetings planned by the department in July and August.
+The public can also provide online comments from July 17, 2017 through August 31, 2017.
+Public comments received at the meetings and through the survey will help the department understand the level of support for the proposed hunting regulations for 2018-20.
+The department wants to hear concerns, especially those that address a significant conservation or management issue.

 ||Wenatchee Convention Center, Fuji Rooms (lower level), 121 N. Wenatchee Avenue, Wenatchee, WA 98801

 ||Fair Bridge Inn, Suites & Conference Center, 1507 N. 1st Street, Yakima, WA 98901

 ||Lynnwood Convention Center, 3711 196th Street SW, Lynnwood, WA 98036